docker/labs-ai-tools-for-devs/prompts/hub/figlet.md

 # Prompt user

-Run figlet on the message `Hey YOU`.
+Run figlet on the message `Docker`.

 # Result